weizhoublue/github-action-test/README.md

 ### for Release

-if push tag with v*.*.* , auto trigger building release image and commit changelog
+if push tag with v*.*.* , auto trigger building release image and commit changelog PR with label "pr/release/robot_changelog"

 the following lable is special: